 Prof. Dr. Nuran Zeren Gülersoy states that cultural values, emotional values, and utilization values are reasons for protecting urban memory.

-I support the idea of protecting urban memory because I think memory allows cities to preserve information, be sustainable, and support good decision-making in the future.
+I support the idea of protecting urban memory because I think memory allows cities to preserve information, be sustainable, and support good decision-making at the present time and in the future.
 I think urban memory can be protected by giving physical structures and objects relevant functions.
 This idea is called “effective conservation”.

 In this post I will share two examples of effective conservation from Gaziantep, a southeastern city in Turkey.
 The first example is Pistachio Nut Park and the second is about war memorials from Gaziantep and surrounding villages.
 In the next post, I will share examples that are transformations of idle facilities into design solutions for social problems.